Table of Contents

 In fact, VBA is a subset of VB in simple terms.

-What VBA lost in subsetting out was the fact that it needs Microsoft Office suite for support in terms of the Office Object Library which it inherits.
+What VBA lost in subsetting out was the fact that it needs the Microsoft Office suite for support in terms of the Office Object Library which it inherits.

 VB, on the other hand, is capable of letting us create stand-alone applications we would be able to run from let’s say the Start Menu.